 - 9.6.
 Policy ESD15 sets out the expectation that development should complement and enhance the character of its context and meet high design standards. - 9.7.
-The kiosk and charging points are to be positioned adjacent to existing car parking spaces which would be upgraded and advertised appropriately as being for EV use.
-The proposal would be visible within the car park and this would be within the context of an existing public car park and the surrounding urban environment.
+The kiosk is to be positioned adjacent to existing car parking spaces which would be upgraded and advertised appropriately as being for EV use.
+The position of the EV charging points would be accessible centrally to the 12 spaces.
+The proposals would be visible within the context of an existing town centre car park and surrounding urban area.
 The infrastructure items proposed are modest in size and would therefore not appear prominent or out of keeping with its context. - 9.8.
+The site is close to the boundary of the Bicester Conservation area, however given the context for the development, the proposal would conserve the character of the Conservation area. - 9.9.
 On this basis, Officers consider that the proposal would be acceptable in design terms and would therefore comply with Policy ESD15 of the Cherwell Local Plan Part 1 2011-2031.